|

 Bad SEO advice

 If you've read this far, you've got what it takes to tackle Etsy SEO head on, I'm SURE of it!
 This post is about 2,000 words long.
 The dedication it takes to get through a post that length is pretty crazy, right?
-So, let's throw that same energy into tackling SEO and ranking your shop on the front page of Etsy!
+So, let's throw that same energy into tackling Etsy SEO and ranking your shop on the front page!

 Similar Posts